Skip to product information

 THE book for America's 250TH!

-FINDING OUR WORDS: Words That Made America is a collection of some of the most inspiring words spoken by American leaders since the nation’s founding.
+FINDING OUR WORDS: Words That Made America is a collection of some of the most inspiring words spoken by American leaders since our founding, with every speech launched with a prefacing essay by Tracy Lee Simmons, acclaimed journalist and author of Climbing Parnassus, a popular case for classical education in America.

-It is intended for all ages: for advanced readers to enjoy in leisure learning, or aloud in groups with all levels—even beginning readers.
-It may be used exclusively or in conjunction with other works for the study of language arts, U.S. history, civics, statesmanship, and elocution.
+FOR ALL AGES: Finding Our Words: Words that Made America is for advanced readers to enjoy in leisure learning and for education at all levels.
+The book may be used exclusively or in conjunction with other works for the study of language arts, U.S. history, civics, statesmanship, and elocution.
+Included is a "Letter to the Reader" by Mount Titano Media founder Allison Ellis, which offers guidance for reading this and all great books with students at any age.

 📦 Bulk Order Discounts Available